 Call waiting will be disabled only for the duration of your modem's current call and only from the calling end.
 For incoming calls, you may find it helpful to change the value of register S10 to a higher number.
-For more information on S registers, see page 28.
+For more information on S registers, see page 32.

 Your modem communications software determines how your modem operates with Call Waiting.
-For specific instructions, see the user's guide that came with the communications software.
+For specific instructions, see the user's guide or online Help that came with the communications software.